estuary/flow/site/docs/guides/connect-network.md

   Taken together, these configuration details would allow you to log into the SSH server from your local machine.
   They'll allow the connector to do the same.

-4. The PEM files must be encoded with Base64 before they are passed to a connector.
-   You can convert it with the following bash command:
-      ``` console
-      cat <path-to-the-pem-file> | base64 -w 0
-      ```

 5. Configure your internal network to allow the SSH server to access the endpoint.
   Note the internal **host** and **port**; these are necessary to open the connection.